Kemal Inat: Academic Studies

+Inat has supervised a large number of doctoral dissertations in the field of International Relations, many of whose authors have gone on to pursue academic careers at Turkish universities.
+Among his former PhD students, Furkan Polat and Mustafa Şehmus Küpeli currently serve as faculty members at Bursa Technical University, while Abdullah Erboğa is affiliated with the National Defense University.
+Filiz Cicioğlu and Yıldırım Turan hold academic positions in the Department of International Relations at Sakarya University.
+Several other doctoral graduates under his supervision are members of the Middle East Institute at Sakarya University, where they contribute to research and graduate training on regional politics, security, and foreign policy.

 His political commentaries appeared in Turkish dailies such as Star, and Sabah.

 Views

 Inat is known as a public and academic supporter of an EU-like supranational organization for the Middle East led by Turkey and Iran.
 He likens cooperation between Turkey and Iran to the cooperation between Germany and France, resulted in the establishment of European Union.
 According to Inat, only such an organization in the Middle East can end conflicts and wars among the states in the region as the EU did after the Second World War.
 In particular, İnat provocatively asks whether the Middle East must endure a catastrophe on the scale of World War II to arrive at the cooperative peace Europe achieved.
 He highlights that despite recent polarizing trends, Europe learned from its devastating religious wars, built preventive mechanisms, and institutionalized regular dialogue to de-escalate tensions.
 This, he suggests, is a lesson the Middle East has to internalize.

 İnat’s views resonate with liberal institutionalist theories, particularly those emphasizing the pacifying effects of economic interdependence and institutional binding.
 In line with the functionalist tradition of regional integration theorists such as David Mitrany and Ernst Haas, İnat sees economic cooperation as the necessary first step toward broader political integration.
 Economic Cooperation Organization, of which both Turkey and Iran are founding members, appears in his framework as a proto-institution through which economic ties can be deepened.
 However, İnat maintains that the current level of trade—peaking at $16 billion in 2011—is insufficient to produce the kind of mutual interdependence that could underpin supranational integration.

 Inat’s regional vision also aligns with the thinking of scholars who criticize external (especially Western) interventions as destabilizing, instead advocating for the emergence of endogenous regional orders.
 Similar to Barry Buzan and Ole Wæver’s concept of Regional Security Complexes, İnat asserts that the resolution of Middle Eastern conflicts must come from within the region.
 He argues that only regional powers with sufficient economic and strategic capacity can stabilize their environment.
 Yet, in his view, no single Middle Eastern country currently fulfills the criteria of a regional hegemon.
 For İnat, the only viable path toward regional order is the joint leadership of Turkey and Iran, contingent upon their ability to forge economic interdependence and institutional cooperation.